thefirethirteen/manuals/docs/manuals/Minecraft/Launchers/PrismLauncher/PrismLauncher_Windows_Installation.md

 So, we use Java 8 for those old versions.
 Java 8 is also needed for playing with the Forge modloader on most older versions.

 ## Finish up
-PolyMC has been installed and configured on your system.
+PrismLauncher has been installed and configured on your system.
 You may now delete its installer.

 # Finishing words

-You have now installed PolyMC!
-For a basic guide on using it, check out [PolyMC Usage Guide](https://github.com/thefirethirteen/manuals/blob/main/Minecraft/Launchers/PolyMC/PolyMC_Usage_Guide.md).
+You have now installed PrismLauncher!
+For a basic guide on using it, check out [PrismLauncher Usage Guide](https://github.com/thefirethirteen/manuals/blob/main/Minecraft/Launchers/PrismLauncher/PrismLauncher_Usage_Guide.md).

 # Manual information

 &copy; 2022 [manuals contributors](https://github.com/thefirethirteen/manuals/blob/main/contributors.md)
 <br> Licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license

-<br> Revision One
+<br> Revision Two